-International research consortium on Life Cycle Assessment and Sustainable Transition
+International Research Consortium on Life Cycle Assessment and Sustainable Transition

 The Consortium aims to perform operational and strategic research via: